 - Use comparatively low wattage flood lights for most of this, never any outdoor lights or light bulbs larger than 100 watts.
 Consider low-voltage lighting as well.

-- Spotlights should be used sparingly in the landscape and for accent lighting only.
+- Garden spotlights should be used sparingly in the landscape and for accent lighting only.
 Use them to highlight an otherwise evenly illuminated scene, or to point out an interesting landscape detail or feature like a pool.

 - Follow the manufacturer’s specifications as to the maximum wattage bulb to be used in any light fixtures.
 But remember, a smaller bulb will often be adequate for lighting fixtures, and with surprisingly pleasing results.
 LED garden lights or LED lights put out a lot of light and are efficient.